-For instance, he established a parallel between a mostly global approach to the blots and the ability to synthesise (as opposed to a more analytical mind which is reflected in a more detailed approach of the blots), between sensitivity to grey and black colours and depressive inclinations, or between the proportion of well-perceived objects and quality of the contact with reality.
+For instance, he established a parallel between a mostly global approach to the blots and the ability to synthesise (as opposed to a more analytical mind which is reflected in a more detailed approach to the blots), between sensitivity to grey and black colours and depressive inclinations, or between the proportion of well-perceived objects and quality of the contact with reality.

-Rorschach proposed a typology distinguishing three basic modalities of relating to the world: introversiveness, extratensiveness and ambitency.
+Rorschach proposed a typology distinguishing three basic modalities of relating to the world: introversiveness, extratensiveness and ambitancy.
 These types correspond to the way people associate, dissociate or mix emotions and thoughts in their usual mental operations.